MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/openxr-getting-started.md

 >[!VIDEO https://channel9.msdn.com/Shows/Docs-Mixed-Reality/OpenXR-Cross-platform-native-mixed-reality/player?format=ny]

-## Integrate the OpenXR loader into a project
+## Using OpenXR in an existing project

 To get started with OpenXR in an existing project, you'll include the OpenXR loader.
 The loader discovers the active OpenXR runtime on the device and provides access to the core functions and extension functions that it implements.